-Whether it’s starting over in a different environment, losing a job, or a failed relationship, we have all experienced the discomfort of grappling for a lifeline as we attempt to survive setbacks.
+We’ve all started over in a different environment, lost a job, or had a relationship fail.
+These experiences leave us grappling for a lifeline as we attempt to survive setbacks.
 We feel the tug of war between our thinking brain and our emotional brain.
 It feels as though each brain has it’s own agenda, and at some point a certain amount of paralysis can set in.

-When we’re knocked down in life and put in a position of needing to survive setbacks, our emotions often become overly sensitized to fear and danger.
-While we may not experience the full impact of PTSD, we are feeling enough discomfort that our ability to make the best decisions for ourselves is affected.
+Life knocks us down and puts in a position of needing to survive setbacks.
+Our emotions often become overly sensitized to fear and danger.
+While we may not experience the full impact of PTSD, we feel enough discomfort.
+It affects our ability to make the best decisions for ourselves.

-Many of us go to therapy or take medicine to remove our symptoms when we’re feeling distress, but that is doing nothing more than either lecturing the thinking cerebral brain or suppressing the emotional limbic system.
+Many of us go to therapy or take medicine to remove our symptoms when we’re feeling distress.
+But that does nothing more than lecture the thinking brain or suppress the emotional limbic system.

 Instead, we can develop a stronger mind when we find ways to get both brains to cooperate equally.
 Mental toughness is the ability to experience discomfort yet still feel comfortable.

 Understanding how to control our different brains when we’ve been knocked down is an essential component of mental toughness.